An Explicit Wavefunction of the Interacting Non-Hermitian Spin-1/2 1D System

 {\em Discussion and conclusion}.--- We present a BA solution to a 1D interacting spin-$\frac{1}{2}$ non-Hermitian system breaking the inversion symmetry.
 The interplay between non-Hermitian SOC and the repulsive interaction results in a novel many-body resonance state.
-The complicated BA wavefunction is simplified in the dilute limit, which is cast into a product between the Slater determinants and a Jastrow factor.
+The complicated BA wavefunction is simplified in the dilute limit, which is cast into the Slater-Jastrow form.
 Its amplitude square is mapped into a thermodynamic distribution, exhibiting the competition between Pauli's exclusion among fermions of the same component and resonances between fermions of different components.
 The former brings a repulsion and the latter generates an unidirectional attraction.
-This competition leads to a transition from a uniform configuration with weak pairing tendency to a phase separation.
+This competition leads to a transition from a uniform configuration with weak pairing tendency to a phase separation, showing that the many-body resonance is enhanced by the repulsive interaction.